vzxtq/Car_Insurance_Sales_Bot/README.md

-# Car Insurance Telegram Bot
+# Car Insurance Sales Telegram Bot

-A Telegram bot that guides users through a car insurance process using OCR, AI-generated responses, and interactive steps.
+A smart, interactive Telegram bot that streamlines the car insurance process — powered by Mindee for OCR, Gemini AI for conversational guidance, and an intuitive step-by-step flow

 ---